Grafton

 AreaSearch assessment indicates Grafton faces employment challenges relative to the majority of Australian markets

-Grafton's workforce is balanced across white and blue-collar jobs, with prominent representation in essential services sectors.
-The unemployment rate was 8.0% in the past year, showing a growth of 1.0%.
+Grafton's workforce is balanced across white and blue collar jobs, with prominent representation in essential services sectors.
+The unemployment rate was 8.0% as of September 2025, showing a 1.0% increase over the previous year.
+This rate was higher than Rest of NSW's rate of 3.8%, indicating room for improvement.

-Conversely, agriculture, forestry & fishing is underrepresented, with only 2.7% of Grafton's workforce compared to Rest of NSW's 5.3%.
-Many residents commute elsewhere for work based on Census data analysis.
-Between September 2024 and September 2025, employment levels in Grafton increased by 1.0%, while the labour force grew by 3.2%, leading to a rise in unemployment rate of 2.0 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with an unemployment rate increase of 0.4 percentage points.
-State-level data from NSW as of 25-Nov shows employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years for national employment.
-Applying these projections to Grafton's employment mix suggests local employment should grow by 6.4% over five years and 13.5% over ten years, assuming constant population projections.
+However, agriculture, forestry & fishing was under-represented, with only 2.7% of Grafton's workforce compared to 5.3% in Rest of NSW.
+Many residents commuted elsewhere for work based on Census data.
+Between September 2024 and September 2025, employment levels increased by 1.0%, while the labour force grew by 3.2%, causing the unemployment rate to rise by 2.0 percentage points.
+In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
+According to Jobs and Skills Australia's national employment forecasts from May-25, national employment is projected to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Grafton's employment mix suggests local employment should increase by 6.4% over five years and 13.5% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment